Classification of three-qubit genuine entangled states using concurrence fill: Concurrence Fill for a Rank-two Mixture of states

 \subsection{Concurrence fill for eigenstates of $\rho(p)$}

 In order to find the concurrence fill for mixed states, let us first study the pure states that are superpositions of the eigenstates of $\rho$.
-Note that these states belong to the basis given in (\ref{lbps1}).
+All the elements of the optimal decompositions of $\rho(p)$ are linear combinations of $|gGHZ\rangle$ and $|gW\rangle$.
+The eigenstates of $\rho(p)$ are given as